 Facial hair waxing is fairly quick, gets even the fine hairs, and can last weeks at a time if it's performed the right way.
 However, it can also go horribly, terribly wrong.
 Waxing your facial hair at home can be a great money saver, but before you take any warm goo near your face, you should know what to do first.

+Cream wax heated up in a wax pot is a great option for most skin types.
+It's great for delicate facial skin because it's gentle.
+It’s also easier to work with than honey waxes because it's much less sticky.
 While cold wax strips do seem like less work, they unfortunately don’t actually grab onto the hair as well as heated wax.
 It's easiest to do your own facial waxing if you buy a waxing kit, particularly if this is your first time doing any waxing—it should take about 20 minutes total.

-What You Need:
+What You Need

 - Pre-wax cleanser

-- Baby powder
+- Talc-free powder

 - Muslin or pellon strips

 There are many different wax kits you can buy to remove facial hair at home.
 One good option is the Parissa Organic Wax system ($16).
 It is gentle for sensitive facial skin and is made of natural, sustainable substances.

 If you feel squeamish about applying hot wax to your face, try Nad’s Facial Wax Strips ($12).
 You simply heat them between your hands, rub them onto your face and peel off.
 As stated above, the strips may not remove as much hair as heated wax, however it is less messy and good for beginners.